czczup/URST/Johnson2016Perceptual/README.md

 ## Test (Ultra-high Resolution Style Transfer)

-Use `--content` and `--style` to provide the respective path to the content and style image.
+Use `--content` and `--model` to provide the respective path to the content image and model.

 ```shell
 CUDA_VISIBLE_DEVICES=<gpu_id> python test.py --content <content_path> \